Deducteam/hol2dk/README.md

 b.thm: map from theorem indexes having a name to their name

-b.thp: map every useful theorem index to its name and position
+b.thp: map every useful theorem index to its position in b.prf and the lp filename where its proof is translated

 f.nbp: number of proof steps